nosas/blog/performance_classification/article.md

 However, the distinction between accuracy and precision is crucial for engineers and scientists.

 Earlier, we explained how accuracy is how *close* the model is to the correct result whereas precision is how *reliably* the model reaches the correct result.
-We can imagine accuracy as how close the arrows land near the apple, and precision as how reliably the arrows land near one another.
+We can visualize accuracy as how close the arrows land near the apple's center, and precision as how reliably the arrows land near one another.

 <figure class="center" style="width:100%;">
     <img src="img/accuracy_precision.png" style="width:100%;"/>